Quick Answer

 Sources and Methodology

-Amplitude, stall force, and battery specs verified against Therabody and Hyperice manufacturer pages.
+Amplitude, , and battery specs verified against Therabody and Hyperice manufacturer pages.
 Noise measurements taken with a Reed R8050 sound level meter, calibrated April 2026.
 Weight measured on an Escali Primo digital scale.
 Battery life timed with stopwatch on highest setting, fully charged, until auto-shutoff.
 Customer review aggregates pulled from Amazon and brand sites in May 2026.
 For broader context on percussion therapy benefits, see the Journal of Clinical and Diagnostic Research review on vibration therapy and our guide to massage gun recovery protocols.

 About the Author